by Scott Mehl © Unofficial Royalty 2015

 - Princess Beatrice (1857-1944) married Prince Henry of Battenberg, had three sons and one daughter

 Alice’s upbringing was typical for the times, spending most of her time with her siblings under the watch of nannies and tutors.
-She formed very close relationships with her two elder siblings, especially her brother Bertie, to whom she would remain very close until her death.
+She formed very close relationships with her two elder siblings, especially her brother Bertie, with whom she would remain very close until her death.
 A very artistic child, from an early age Alice developed a deep sense of compassion for others which would continue to develop in her adult years.

 In March 1861, Alice’s grandmother, the Duchess of Kent, died.
 Alice had been with her during her final days, and established herself as the “family caregiver”.
 After she died, it was Alice whom Prince Albert sent to take care of Queen Victoria, whose intense grief over the Duchess’ death was unbearable.
-The Queen later attributed Alice’s efforts with helping her to get through the dark days that followed.
+Queen Victoria later attributed Alice’s efforts with helping her to get through the dark days that followed.
 Sadly, it would not be long until Alice’s caregiving skills would be needed again.

-The wedding was scheduled for the following July, but the death of Alice’s father threatened to derail the plans.
+The wedding was scheduled for the following July but the death of Alice’s father threatened to derail the plans.
 Queen Victoria, despite her intense mourning, insisted that the wedding would go on as planned, as that was Prince Albert’s wish.
 It would, however, be a much more somber affair.
 Queen Victoria even wrote to her eldest daughter that Alice’s wedding had been “…more of a funeral than a wedding…”

 The couple was married on July 1, 1862, in the dining room at Osborne House, on the Isle of Wight, England, which had been converted into a chapel for the day.